 We launched Spare the Rock on Valley Free Radio in August of 2005.
 In February 2008, we moved to 93.9 The River (101.5 in southern Vermont) and have, since then, aired on both stations.
 We also helped bring a lot of family entertainment to the Pioneer Valley, including the No Nap Happy Hour series at the Iron Horse and at Flywheel and the NCMC series at the Eric Carle Museum of Picture Book Art, along with co-producing the River’s Meltdown, an annual family music and book festival that draws thousands.
-I also book and run the family stage at the Green River Festival.
-(Most of those events will continue even after our move to Austin, and I’ll continue to advise on booking.)
-I also have been a weekend and fill-in DJ on the River for several years (along with my day job as a law professor — now lawyer).
+I also booked and ran the family stage at the Green River Festival.
+I also was a weekend and fill-in DJ on the River for several years.

 Spare the Rock is a family production, with me (Bill Childs) and my kids Ella and Liam hosting and producing.
 I also have written about family music for various media outlets (including Parenting and Valley Kids) and co-produce KindieFest, a yearly family music conference.
-And in 2010, I founded Spare the Rock Records to release Many Hands: Family Music for Haiti, which has so far raised nearly $50,000 for Haitian relief efforts.
+And in 2010, I founded Spare the Rock Records to release Many Hands: Family Music for Haiti, which has so far raised over $75,000 for Haitian relief efforts.
 The label’s second CD, Science Fair, was released in July 2012, themed around and benefiting science education for girls.
 Our third release, Keep Hoping Machine Running, featured Woody Guthrie covers in a digital-only release.
 In all, the label will have raised over $100,000 for non-profits by the end of 2013.

-In August 2012, we moved to Austin, Texas, and the show will switch to one hour, recorded in a broadcast-quality home studio.
-It will remain on the River, but will also become available to other stations via syndication.
+In August 2012, we moved to Austin, Texas, and the show switched to one hour, recorded in a broadcast-quality home studio.
+It will remain on the River, but is also available to other stations via syndication.